syncfusion-content/fileformat-docs/FileFormat/Presentation/Working-with-Charts.md

 Dim slide As ISlide = presentation_1.Slides.Add(SlideLayoutType.Blank)

-'Adds a new chart in the slide by specifying its position & size as parameters.
+'Adds a new chart in the slide by specifying its position and size as parameters.

 Dim chart As IOfficeChart = slide.Charts.AddChart(100, 80, 500, 350)